-If we keep that in mind, it becomes abundantly clear that we need to have a website, social media pages and an up to date Google My Business page.
+If we keep that in mind, it becomes abundantly clear that we need to have a website, social media pages and an up-to-date Google My Business page.
 You’ll need to get people to choose you as their accountant and not the competition and for that to happen you’ll need to hook them.

 Accountant Business Growth

-The problem that most business owners have is that they rely just on their website and then get confused when they do not get traffic and lose clients to competing accountant in their local area.
+The problem that most business owners have is that they rely just on their website and then get confused when they do not get traffic and lose clients to competing accountants in their local area.
 It’s been documented that you need not rely on one platform.

 Business Directories & Citations

 A business directory is a citation website that is comprised of a number of different local businesses.
-These businesses are categorized based on local factors such as the type of business, the region, the city and more.
+These businesses are categorised based on local factors such as the type of business, the region, the city and more.
 To make your business seem legitimate you need to sign up your accounting business on as many business directories as possible.